 Taught jointly by faculty of the Ross School of Business and the Stamps School of Art & Design, the annual Integrated Product Design course challenges cross-disciplinary student teams from the College of Engineering, Ross School of Business, Stamps School of Art & Design, and School of Information to design, build, and market a brand new product, and then to face free market competition through the IPD Trade Show.
 This course marks the 23rd Trade Show.

 The Fall 2018 IPD challenge: One-handed Convenience Product

-- Visualize the situation of routine bi-lateral task (requiring two hands) as inconvenient, irritating, difficult or impossible.
+- Visualize the situation of a routine bi-lateral tasks (requiring two hands) as inconvenient, irritating, difficult or impossible.

 - Decide how you would spend up to $200 of IPD money on these products.

 In addition, the student-designed products must be profitable at a consumer cost of less than $120.

 Members of the University of Michigan community and the general public are invited to meet the student design teams, test out prototypes of their new products, and vote for the “best of the best” at the Fall 2018 Integrated Product Development Trade Show, December 5 in the Colloquium of the Ross School of Business.

 Want a preview?
 Student teams designed webpages and videos to advertise their new products and released them to the public for online voting on November 27.
 View them here.

 Tauber Colloquium, Ross School of Business